 • Before first use of new equipment

-LOLER testing is a legal requirement, but it shouldn’t be your benchmark.
+LOLER testing is a legal requirement, but legal minimums should not be the only benchmark.
 Real safety goes beyond paperwork.
-It means knowing—without a doubt—that your lifting equipment can do what it’s supposed to.
+It means knowing your hoists can do what they are supposed to do, under the loads they are supposed to handle.

-By choosing full safe working load testing, you protect your staff, your residents, and your reputation.
+By choosing a more robust testing approach, you help protect your staff, your residents, and your reputation.